 *Rex Studios offer several package deals with partners such as the Grévin Wax Museum and the Hard Rock Cafe.

-The Grand Rex still hosts star studded film premieres, world class musical events, and showcases the best of international cinema.
-Why not enjoy a bit of elegance and Parisian history the next time you watch a film?
+The Grand Rex continues to host star studded film premieres, world class musical events, as well as showcasing the very best of international cinema.
+Why not enjoy a bit of elegance and Parisian history the next time you catch a film?

 Address: 1 Boulevard Poissonnière, 75002, PARIS